An Unexpected Voiceover Journey

 - You never know where that receptionist is gonna end up, and if you’re an insufferable jerk, or high on your horse, or simply arduous to deal with, you won’t be remembered.
 Or at least not favorably.

 Believing you can make it to your destination

-Another lesson from my VO journey, and worth mentioning as it’s come up in the live Q&A often over the years:
+Another lesson from my voiceover journey, and worth mentioning as it’s come up in the live Q&A often over the years:

 Your accent doesn’t have to be your downfall!

 YOUR accent can sometimes be the one thing a casting director is looking for!